vinod1988/burstly-integration-docs/android-guide.md

 To show an interstitial you will need to create a new BurstlyInterstitial in the onCreate method of the Activity or Fragment where you are trying to show the interstitial.
 You will want to store a reference to the BurstlyInterstitial object that you instantiate in order to show the ad.

-###Caching Interstitials

-Caching of interstitials before they are needed allows for much shorter load times, and a much better user experience.
-However one downside of caching results when you pass custom targeting parameters using setTargetingParameters().
-The values used passed in the request may not be known beforehand.
-For example if your app was a level based game, and you were passing the score back for targeting purposes, caching an ad at the start of the level would prevent sending the level score because the players score will not be known at the time that the ad is being cached.

-The BurstlyInterstitial class provides an option to automatically manage the caching of interstitials for you.
-Whenever the Activity or Fragment it is associated with is shown the BurstlyInterstitial will cache an ad if an ad is not already cached and ready to show.
-If you want a different caching behavior you can manually cache your ads.

 ###Displaying an Interstitial

 1. The BurstlyInterstitial constructor takes a reference to the Fragment or Activity that it's associated with, the Zone Id, and View name need to be filled in with the details from the zones you create in the burstly.com UI, and finally a boolean value which tells whether automatic precaching should be handled by the BurstlyInterstitial.